 It is also given that the matrix A satisfies the equation

-AA = I.
+A′A = I.

 {⇒ \left[\begin{array}{ccc} 0 & x & x \\[5pt] 2y & y & -y \\[5pt] z & -z & z \end{array}\right] \left[\begin{array}{ccc} 0 & 2y & z \\[5pt] x & y & -z \\[5pt] x & -y & z \end{array}\right] = \left[\begin{array}{ccc} 1 & 0 & 0 \\[5pt] 0 & 1 & 0 \\[5pt] 0 & 0 & 1 \end{array}\right]}